1

 How much do community outreach internship jobs pay per hour?

-As of Jun 28, 2026, the average hourly pay for community outreach internship in the United States is $21.36, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for community outreach internship in the United States is $21.36, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.35 and $24.28 per hour, depending on experience, location, and employer.

-What does a community outreach intern do?
+What is a community outreach internship?

-What are some common challenges faced during a Community Outreach Internship, and how can interns effectively address them?
+What are some common challenges faced during a community outreach internship, and how can interns effectively address them?

 Community Outreach Interns often encounter challenges such as engaging diverse populations, coordinating with multiple stakeholders, and adapting to rapidly changing community needs.
 Interns can navigate these challenges by maintaining open communication, being flexible in their approach, and seeking regular feedback from supervisors and community members.
 Building strong relationships and staying organized can also help interns successfully manage responsibilities and contribute meaningfully to outreach initiatives.